Job Opportunities

 • Maintain accurate administrative records for attendance, grades, certification exam results, and other data;

-• Stay current with both ELA teaching methodologies and industry trends in relevant CTE fields
+• Stay current with teaching methodologies and industry trends in relevant CTE fields;

 • Maintain positive relationships with colleagues, parents, advisory boards, and industry partners in the community;